OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 Your next step may be to install Cartaro on your own servers.
 Just visit http://cartaro.org/documentation/getting-started to learn how.

-In context to this quickstart, our documentation about `Layer Assistant <http://cartaro.org/blog/21-layer-creation-assistant/>`_ or about `Styling <http://cartaro.org/blog/14-how-use-qgis-great-looking-symbols-cartaro/>`_
+In context to this quickstart, check our documentation about `Layer Assistant <http://cartaro.org/blog/21-layer-creation-assistant/>`_ or about `Styling <http://cartaro.org/blog/14-how-use-qgis-great-looking-symbols-cartaro/>`_

 Our documentation web page can be found here http://cartaro.org/documentation